jane/eslint-plugin-jane/README.md

 You can extend any or all of the exported configurations.
-If you are using the typescript plugin, some of the rules require this to be added to the .eslintrc file
+If you are using the typescript plugin, some of the rules require this to be added to the .eslintrc file:

 ```json
 "parser": "@typescript-eslint/parser",